towercomputers/toweros/docs/src/installation.md

 Before starting the upgrade, make sure that:

 - If you have data outside of thinclient and/or hosts `/home`, make sure to make a backup.
-- That all hosts are turned on with their own boot devices inserted.
+- All hosts are turned on with their own boot devices inserted.

 ## Host Upgrades

-The hosts are automatically updated at the end of the Thin Client upgrade.
+The hosts are automatically upgraded at the end of the Thin Client upgrade.
 You can also manually upgrade them with:

 ```
 [thinclient]$ tower upgrade --hosts